121 S. Wilke Road, Suite 301, Arlington Heights, IL 60005

 FDA Warnings Issued to Autism Therapy Companies

-Posted on May 12,2014 in Illinois Defective Medical Products Lawyer
+Posted on May 12, 2014 in Defective Drugs & Treatments

 Official warnings have been handed out to several companies advertising autism therapies and cures.
 Five total treatments were flagged in the statement from the FDA, which was announced during Autism Awareness Month.
 While some of the therapies are noted as useful medical therapies, there have not been scientific studies that show a connection to autism improvement.
 Giving families false hope is just negative impact of companies peddling defective medical devices or treatments.